How much are dues?

 Am I allowed to bring a guest to the meeting?

 As stated above, guests are allowed to attend one meeting as a guest.
 There will be a $5.00 fee for regular meetings.
-If Huntington Quilters has a Guest Speaker or there is an event which the Huntington Quilters has paid a fee, then non-members will be charged a $10.00 fee.
-After one event, we kindly request that your guest become an official member and pay yearly dues.
-These guest fees will be applied to the Membership Dues if the guest should decide to become a member at the meeting.
+If Huntington Quilters has a Guest Speaker or there is an event which the Huntington Quilters has paid a fee then non-members will be charged a $10.00 fee.
+After attending one meeting, we kindly request that your guest become an official member and pay yearly dues if they would like to continue to attend.
+These guest fees will be applied to the Membership Dues if the guest should decide to become a member at the meeting attended.

 Does a membership get us discounts at quilt shops?

 Currently, Beyond the Thimble in East Setauket gives Huntington Quilters Guild members a discount.
 Please see Local Resources tab for more information.

 Is there a newsletter and how often is it distributed?

 Yes, there is a bi-monthly Newsletter.
 This is sent to you as part of your membership dues.
 The editor encourages contributions from the members.
 As part of ‘going green’, we try to send the Newsletter via email.
 However, if a member cannot or does not wish to receive this electronically, you can request a copy be mailed to you.